sleekmason/Lilidog/README.md

 - Conky has all sorts of relevant info, including connected drives.
 Fortune Cookies are in the Conky. <br/>
 For drive information, you may wish to edit the script in  ~/.config/conky/scripts.
 Directions included.

-- Desktop icons can be enabled and customized using wbar (Warlock Bar). <br/>
+- Desktop icons can be enabled and customized using pcmanfm.
+See autostart. <br/>
-Check wbar out in the live environment by toggling it from the menu or ld-hotcorners, Top-Left. <br/>
-Another instance of most apps can be pulled up with ALT + F1, or ALT + F5

 - Compton Composite Manager with transparency enabled.
 Change to suit.